Donald Trump Mystery: Trump Begged For Huge Loan To Buy Hotel While On $400 Million Cash Spending Spree — Why?

 Trump’s son Eric echoed his father, claiming that the Trump Organization “had so much cash coming in, they decided to cut back on borrowing and just buy things outright,” Farenholdt said in a Twitter post.

-The Trump cash shopping spree became even more mysterious on Saturday, however, when an investigative report by The Scotsman newspaper revealed that in 2008, Trump was seeking to buy the landmark Hamilton Hall, an iconic hotel in St. Andrews, Scotland, a town that is home to the world’s oldest golf course and is often described as “the birthplace of golf.”
+The Trump cash shopping spree became even more mysterious on Saturday, however, when an investigative report by The Scotsman revealed that in 2008, Trump was seeking to buy the landmark Hamilton Hall, an iconic hotel in St. Andrews, Scotland, a town that is home to the world’s oldest golf course and is often described as “the birthplace of golf.”

-But Trump refused to pay cash for the historic hotel, instead repeatedly hounding the Bank of Scotland over three-year period to back him with loans totaling about £38 million, or more than $50 million, according to an investigation by The Scotsman.
+But Trump refused to pay cash for the historic hotel, instead repeatedly hounding the Bank of Scotland over a three-year period to back him with loans totaling about £38 million, or more than $50 million, according to an investigation by The Scotsman.

 Ultimately, the bank nixed the loan, when “the bank executive who negotiated directly with Trump considered the deal ‘too risky’ and tantamount to a ‘free loan.’
 He also expressed concern that Trump would hold the bank to ‘future ransom,'” Scotsman reporter Martyn McLaughlin wrote.